Abbas1Hussein/oauth2_manager/README.md

 ### Refresh Token Grant

-To use the Refresh Token Grant flow, call the `getRefreshToken` method and pass in the access token and scopes:
+To use the Refresh Token Grant flow, call the `getRefreshToken` method and pass parameters:

 ```dart
 final newCredentials = await oauth.getRefreshToken('<accessToken>','<refreshToken>','<idToken>',['<new scope>']);